siteoj/ThreeJS-BurialSite/README.md

 If the website doesn't work, it's probably because the backend servers are spinning up after shutting down (or Cloudflare is being weird)

-Try lobotomy.anakyu.io as well since that may play nicer with the backend
+Try [this alternate domain](lobotomy.anakyu.io) as well since that may play nicer with the backend

 Append "?channel=" and "?brightness=" to the URL to control the channel and brightness respectively.